Alex Michalos, Professor Emeritus

 |POLS 605-3||Topics in Society and Democracy|

 |POLS 613-3||Democracy and Diversity|

 |POLS 615-3||Comparative Northern Development|

 Major Research Paper

 |POLS 799-12||Master's Thesis|

-UNBC has a number of research institutes that focus on the social, political, and economic concerns of northern BC and similar regions elsewhere.
+UNBC has a number of research institutes that focus on the social, political, and economic concerns of Northern British Columbia and similar regions elsewhere.
 Research among faculty in Political Science includes the mapping of aboriginal land claims in Russia, local government reform in Siberia, and analyses of public services and the quality of life of northern communities.
-Related research from faculty in other disciplines includes resource-community sustainability, health problems of aboriginal people in northern BC and Siberia, and northern BC child welfare issues.
+Related research from faculty in other disciplines includes resource-community sustainability, health problems of aboriginal people in Northern British Columbia and Siberia, and Northern British Columbia child welfare issues.